rhowardstone/AmpliconHunter2/README.md

 * Temp files are written under `/tmp/amplicon_hunter_<pid>` and merged automatically.
 * If your input is FASTQ format, please see the Python version of our tool: [AmpliconHunter Version 1.1](https://github.com/rhowardstone/AmpliconHunter)

+## Benchmarking repo

+For detailed usage examples, and for comparing our intermediate versions, please see our [Benchmarking repo for AmpliconHunter2](https://github.com/rhowardstone/AmpliconHunter2_benchmark).

 ## Cite

 If this tool supports your work, cite the AmpliconHunter2 application note (will update with DOI when available).